Militants blow up Yemen gas pipeline again

-SANAA (Reuters) - Suspected Islamist militants blew up a gas pipeline in eastern Yemen on Monday for the third time in recent months and a bomb in Sanaa killed one person, as the government ratcheted up its campaign against al Qaeda linked insurgents in the south.
+SANAA (Reuters) - Suspected Islamist militants blew up a gas pipeline in eastern Yemen on Monday for the third time in recent months as the government ratcheted up its campaign against al Qaeda linked insurgents in the south.

 The latest attack will likely delay plans to resume LNG output which had been halted by another attack in April claimed by Islamist militants.

-The $4.5 billion Yemen LNG project has two production trains with a combined capacity of 6.7 million tonnes per year, supplying mainly to Asia, and then to Europe and Americas.
+The $4.5 billion Yemen LNG project has two production trains with a combined capacity of 6.7 million metric tonnes (7.3 million tons) per year, supplying mainly to Asia, and then to Europe and Americas.

 “The explosion took place at three a.m. this morning in a desert area in Shabwa governorate,” said a Yemen LNG employee, adding it would now take weeks for output to be restarted.